csboros/biochat/prompts.md

 - List all families for primates with the number of endangered species

   ![Screenshot](screenshots/screenshot_1_1.png)
-- Show all endangered species in the family of HOMINIDAE with link to IUCN
+- Show all endangered species in the family of HOMINIDAE
 - List all endangered species in Kenya

   ![Screenshot](screenshots/screenshot_1_3.png)